trainerday/development-process/dev-process/Lightweight Development Process.md

 # Lightweight Development Process

+## Improvement Goals
+- Improve and simplify the quality of task/pr descriptions and general process of github
+- Get developers more involved in the design process
+- Determine ways that each person can work with Claude / AI to optimize their workflows
+- Reduce work in progress (WIP) and make it transparent what each person gets done each week

 ## Core Cycle
 - **Monday**: Demo last week's work, plan this week's priorities
 - **Thursday**: Progress check, surface blockers